craigengland/cyclesouls/src/posts/second-post.md

 ## A taste of what's to come

-Despite this journey has been documented many times before we wanted a place where we could tell our own story.
+Despite this journey being documented many times before we wanted a place where we could tell our own story.
 Over the coming weeks/months we will be going through each day of our journey where you will find out about the difference of doing it as part of a group vs self-supported, general tips for taking on such a challenge and many funny anecdotes that happened along the way.